 - how it applies in the situation

-- Our advice is provided to enable and empower customers to address the issue, however:
+- Our initial advice is provided to enable and empower customers to address the issue, however:

 - we cannot act directly for you